siyanhu/25Fall_ISDN3000C/Lab04/tutorial.md

 ### Part 5: Submission

+One submission per each group.
+Submit your forked github repo link, full names and student number of all group memebers.
 You are required to submit the following to your forked Github repo:

 1.  **Your completed `gateway_server.py` file.**
 2.  **Your completed `monitoring_client.py` file.**